mejetjoseph/dewscripts/README.md

 # dewscripts
-This is a dummy project for kaparabhil
+This is a dummy project for kaparampil